pfdubois/BridgeBidding/source/Preempts.rst

 is a situation in which it is nice to be confident partner followed the rules about suit quality.

+If the opponents overcall our preemptive bid, a double is for penalty.
+Our other bids retain their same meanings.

 Three-Level Preempts
 --------------------